michael105/minilib/minicore/rinit/README.md

 I leave this at it is for now.
 And upload this into the branch devel of minilib, since it is in development.

+notes

+Seems to me, a modular kernel would be advantegeous in matters of boottime.

+the modules can initialize the hardware in parallel to the boot process.

+(Now, the kernel needs about 1 second to initialize here)